Journals & Documentation

 Blogs are great for documenting your process, as they’re usually organized in reverse chronological order.
 Once you’ve finished a project, however, set up a separate page or pages to summarize your projects when they’re done, so you can use this as a link in your portfolio.

 Good documentation should include a description and illustration of your project.
-You should include what it looks like, what it does, what the user or participant does in response.
+Use pictures, drawings, and videos liberally to explain your work, although images alone usually don’t tell the whole story.
+Hence, you should include what it looks like, what it does, what the user or participant does in response.
 When it’s interactive, mention and show what the user does.
 Your explanation should give enough information that someone who’s never seen the project can understand it.

 You should also include a section describing how the project works, aimed at a more informed reader (your instructor, or next year’s classmates).
 Include a system diagram to make clear what the major components of the system are and how they communicate.